 Challenges Behind Nonfiction Text Features

 While teachers know that nonfiction text features will help students understand the material, students have to believe it.
 They need time and practice using text features to see how they help improve comprehension.
-Otherwise, students will not buy into using text features as a great learning tool.
+Otherwise, students will not buy into using text features as effective learning tools.

 While learning how to use nonfiction text features, students may need more support and guidance.
 Honestly, there are many different features to use, and students can feel inundated with information.
 Therefore, they have trouble paying attention to the different features and understanding their purpose.